Ga11u/tekna-workshop/mongodb/README.md

 This will return a list of documents with empty documents and some with the key 'name',  something like `[ {}, { name: 'Max' }, {}, {} ]`

->In both case, you must be careful, as this can propagate errors.
+>In both cases, you must be careful, as this can propagate errors.
 For example, in Python, if the returned document is handled as an empty dictionary, you will get an error if you try to access the key 'name' or any other key that does not exist in the empty document.

 To find the keys of your collection, you can do: